lkodinsson/IngenuityTTRPG/Core_Rules/Character_Features.md

 | r18 | Expert |
 | r20 | Master |

-All characters can use *any* skill even in they are not trained in that skill.
-If you do, then you will only get any roll value from that skill's associated stat, because untrained skills have no roll value provided.
-This means that it is very difficult to succeed with any skills untrained, as the difference between trained and untrained is largest individual gap.

 ### Skill Checks

 If you have taken an action and success is not guaranteed, you will need to make a *skill check*.
 You will roll your skill and associated primary stat together and compare the result to a *difficulty value* determined secretly by the Game Master.
 The result of any skill check is determined by its relationship to the difficulty value.
 This can result in varying degrees of success or failure.
 For example: you attempt to leap over a large pit.
 This requires an athletics check, which is associated with your strength stat.
 If you have a strength of r12, and an athletics of r4, you will roll r16.

-If you were not trained in athletics you would still at least roll your strength of r12.
+All characters can use any skill even in they are not trained in that skill.
+If you do, then you will only get any roll value from that skill's associated stat, because untrained skills have no roll value provided.
+This means that it is very difficult to succeed with any skills untrained, as the difference between trained and untrained is largest individual gap.
+For example: If you were not trained in athletics you would still at least roll your strength.

 In other circumstances where two characters are making a comparison of the same skill, those characters will instead need to make *opposed checks*.
 The results of an opposed check basically only have success or failure for the opposing characters, with the exception of ties.
 Grazes are not possible in opposed checks.
 For example: two characters want to compare physical ability and engage in an arm wrestling contest.
 They will both make athletics checks, with the character rolling highest winning the arm wrestle.